Norwich Heritage Fund

 Now open – there are no application deadlines.
 Applications are considered on a rolling basis while funds remain available.

 The aim of the Norwich Heritage Fund is to support charities and community groups within the Norwich Urban Area which aim to benefit local heritage (built and intangible) and people’s engagement with it.
-Grants of up to £3,000 are available.
-After two previous rounds of awards the Fund has a balance of £8,600 remaining.
+Grants of up to £3,000 are normally available but as at 3 April 2018 the Fund has a remaining balance of only £2,850.
 Once this is committed the Fund will close.

 - Projects which will be considered include preservation and recording of the heritage, feasibility studies, promotional campaigns, improved interpretation and greater participation.